Business Process Automation 101 - Types of BPA & When to Use Them

 4. Artificial Intelligence (AI) Automation - AI is the most advanced BPA technology as it makes data-based decisions from its own analyses.
 Implementing AI in manufacturing operations allows the solution to digest data and execute plans to reduce supply chain errors.
 For example, companies are using this solution to detect risks in shipping such as delays and potential damages using shipment sensors.
 This allows the system to alert users to take corrective action in the case of an incident to minimize operational delays.

-Examples of BPA
+Examples of Business Process Automation

 BPA services have extensive functionality and can be implemented in various supply chain and business phases.
 Companies can begin streamlining daily procedures, such as-